 Enhancement-led evaluation emphasises participation, as well as trust between the party implementing the evaluation and evaluation participant, and the responsibility of education providers and higher education institutions in the development of the quality of their operations.
 In enhancement-led evaluation, the methods will be tailored according to the objectives of the evaluation and theme to be evaluated.

 FINEEC implements system and thematic evaluations, learning outcome evaluations and field-specific evaluations.
-The audits of higher education institutions’ quality systems will be continued until 2018 in accordance with the earlier agreed timetable.
-Quality system audits may also be implemented on other educational levels.
+The quality audits of higher education institutions are carried out 2018-2024 (3rd cycle of quality audits).
+Quality audits may also be implemented on other educational levels.

 Support for education providers